 Submissions may be in any format or of any length and may be made by the student or by a faculty member.

 Please submit the following in PDF format to the War and Peace Program Manager.
-The next submission deadline will be announced.
+Applications due by 4pm on Friday, June 12, 2015.